KRA Will Soon Start Taxing Your Card Payments After Approval From Court

-The ruling was given in a case that had the KRA appealing against a ruling made earlier in favour of a local bank that had been protected from remitting royalties summed from interchange fees.
+The ruling was given in a case that had the KRA appealing against a ruling made earlier in a case that involved the KRA and Absa.
+Both parties were in dispute over whether the payments made to the international card firms were royalties.
+According to KRA, the payments definitely were which meant that Absa was required to deduct 20% as tax.

-A three-judge bench overturned a ruling made by High Court Judge George Odunga and declared that a transaction fee paid by one bank to another is supposed to be taxed.
+A three-judge bench overturned a ruling made by High Court Judge George Odunga who quashed the demand from KRA, saying it did not meet the level of clarity required in tax matters.

-According to the judges, the tax should be executed owing to the fact a transaction between the banks is a professional service.
-The ruling is now set to impact customers who purchase commodities through the cards.
+According to the judges, the tax should be executed owing to the fact a transaction between the bank and payment company is a professional service.

+It might not be entirely clear, but there is still a possibility that this withholding tax might impact the customer soon by having transaction charges increased by the banks themselves.

+“In this appeal, we have come to the conclusion that there is no ambiguity in the law and that the appellant [KRA] sufficiently demonstrated that the payments made by the respondent [Absa] to the card companies are ‘royalty’ under the Act,” Justices Wanjiru Karanja, Kathurima M’Inoti and Fatuma Sichale said.

-“We are persuaded that the evidence on record properly established that payments made to card companies were royalty and further interchange fees were for management services.
-Therefore both payments were subject to withholding tax,” appellate judges ruled.
+“We are persuaded that the evidence on record properly established that the payments paid by the respondent to the card companies were royalty as defined in the Act and further that the interchange fees it paid to issuer banks were for management and professional services as defined in the Act, and therefore both payments were subject to withholding tax under the Act.”

 This development comes briefly after KRA revealed a new tax on all digital businesses.
 Taxable supplies made through a digital platform shall include electronic services and downloadable digital content such as mobile apps, e-books and movies.
 This will also include subscription-based media like news, magazines, journals, music, podcasts and online gaming.